Marianne Dahl Hopes To 'Color Out Cancer' At Cancer Infusion Centers

 LONE TREE, Colo.
-(CBS4) – For nearly a year Marianne Dahl has been visiting the same room, to sit in the same chair.
+(CBS4) – For nearly a year, Marianne Dahl has been visiting the same room, to sit in the same chair.
+But it’s what she does during that time that is getting a lot of attention.

 From the very first day she found comfort in coloring.